Mike Castle: Committee assignments

-Castle cosponsored the Stem Cell Research Enhancement Act.
+Castle co-sponsored the Stem Cell Research Enhancement Act.
 The bill proposed expanding the number of embryonic stem cell lines that are eligible for federally funded research, expecting that this funding would generate more research and ultimately greater progress in developing new treatments for a wide range of medical conditions.
-Presently, the only embryonic stem cell lines eligible for federal funded research were derived before August 9, 2001.
-This legislation removes that date restriction, along with proposing stronger ethical requirements.
 After successfully passing both the U.S. Senate and the U.S. House, it received U.S. President George W. Bush's first presidential veto in July 2006.

 In December 2010, Castle was one of fifteen Republican House members to vote in favor of repealing the United States military's "Don't Ask, Don't Tell" ban on openly gay service members.

-During his term in Congress, Castle was known for his interest in numismatics.
+During his time in Congress, Castle was known for his interest in numismatics.
 In 1995, he authored the legislation that created the American Platinum Eagle platinum bullion coin.
 He later sponsored the legislation that created the 50 State quarters, Sacagawea dollar, presidential dollar coins, and America the Beautiful quarters programs, and several commemorative coins.
 His activity led the Numismatic Guaranty Company to deem him "The Coinage Congressman."
 Castle drafted one sentence of the 1997 Omnibus Consolidated Appropriations Act: "Notwithstanding any other provision of law, the Secretary of the Treasury may mint and issue platinum coins in such quantity and of such variety as the Secretary determines to be appropriate."
 His intent was to make it easier for the Treasury to mint platinum coins for the coin collector market, but the sentence allows the Treasury Department to mint platinum coinage in any denomination.
 In the event that Congress refused to raise the U.S. debt ceiling, the Treasury could thus mint a trillion-dollar coin to avoid default.
 This maneuver has been proposed by some commentators, but has never been done.

-Castle suffered two minor strokes during the 2006 campaign, but fully recovered.
-Considering the general Democratic sweep of other offices, he won the election comfortably, but with a greatly reduced margin over previous years.
-Despite the increased Democratic sweep of the 2008 election, he, unlike many Republicans, managed to increase his margin of victory, winning over Democratic challenger Karen Hartley-Nagle by 23 points.
-Considering his moderate profile, popularity, and long history of service to the state, his victory was not considered surprising.
-Castle appeared in the documentary, Keeping the Peace, which focused on Michael Berg's 'anti-war' campaign for Castle's congressional seat in 2006.
-It premiered at the Philadelphia Independent Film Festival in 2009 and won the Audience Award.

-On November 9, 2009, Congressman Castle's District was profiled by Stephen Colbert in his segment "Better Know a District."
+In November 2009, Castle's district was profiled by Stephen Colbert in his segment "Better Know a District."